hiruna72/miniKF_example_pipeline/README.md

 ##### disclaimer

-The following guide is prepared with the knowledge that I have gained, the information below may no be accurate
+The following guide is prepared with what I have learnt using MiniKF, the content below may no be accurate.

 ---